Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-See you later Até mais tarde /aˈte majʃ ˈtaɾdʒi/
+See you later in Portuguese Até mais tarde /aˈte majʃ ˈtaɾdʒi/

-Talk to you later.
-Falo com você mais tarde. /ˈfaɫu kõ voˈse majʃ ˈtaɾdʒi/
+Talk to you later. in Portuguese Falo com você mais tarde. /ˈfaɫu kõ voˈse majʃ ˈtaɾdʒi/

-Nice to have met you!
-Foi um prazer em conhecê-lo! /foj ũ pɾaˈzeɾ ẽj̃ koɲeˈseʎu/
+Nice to have met you! in Portuguese Foi um prazer em conhecê-lo! /foj ũ pɾaˈzeɾ ẽj̃ koɲeˈseʎu/

 How do I introduce myself in Portuguese?